mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 Following the Civil War, humans began moving into the north continent, competing for land with the Dandies. which resulted in tension between the races.
 Sporadic violence. guerrilla raids, and even open warfare broke out.
 The period of violence ended when the two races. with the encouragement of the Imperial Marines, established the present world government: a co-dominium with equal presence of both races in ruling functions.

 The Dandies of Junidy are well-adapted to Junidy's environment.
 A Dandy has five rnulti-jointed limbs which function as hands and feet interchangeably: main sensory organs are also located on the limbs.
 The spherical central body is covered with long, coarse hair.
-Dandelions are named for their fancied resemblance to a Terran weed, accentuated by their habit of standing motionless on one limb with the other four folded against the body; in this stance (which conserves heat during Junidy's cold nights! they resemble flowers on long stalks.
+Dandelions are named for their fancied resemblance to a [[Terra|Terran]] weed, accentuated by their habit of standing motionless on one limb with the other four folded against the body; in this stance (which conserves heat during Junidy's cold nights! they resemble flowers on long stalks.

 Both continents now have high populations of both races.
 Humans tend to live in large cities.
 Dandies live in the countryside, although they visit the cities often to conduct business.